Informed Consent for Teletherapy and Online Therapy

 This Informed Consent for Teletherapy and Online Therapy contains important information on doing psychotherapy using the phone or the Internet.
 Please read this carefully and let me know if you have any questions.

 This form is in addition to my standard intake paperwork.
-In addition to this form, you must also fill out the following forms:
+Please also fill out the following:

 • Policy and Procedures